COVID-19 Survivors Face Elevated Sleep Apnea Risk for Up to 4.5 Years Post-Infection

 What Does the New Study Show About COVID and Sleep Apnea?

-The study, conducted by researchers at Albert Einstein College of Medicine and reported by CIDRAP (Center for Infectious Disease Research and Policy), analyzed electronic health records from more than 2.2 million Americans who had documented COVID-19 infections.
+A study reported in early 2026 analyzed a large dataset of electronic health records from Americans who had documented COVID-19 infections.
 Researchers compared the rate of new obstructive sleep apnea diagnoses in COVID survivors against matched control groups who had not been infected with SARS-CoV-2.
+This type of retrospective cohort analysis is consistent with methods used in prior post-COVID research, including large Veterans Affairs studies published in Nature Medicine.

-The findings revealed that COVID-19 survivors had a substantially higher incidence of new OSA diagnoses that persisted for up to 4.5 years following their initial infection.
+The findings indicated that COVID-19 survivors had a substantially higher incidence of new OSA diagnoses that persisted for years following their initial infection.
 The elevated risk was observed across different age groups and demographics, though certain populations appeared to be more vulnerable.
-Women who had COVID-19 showed a particularly pronounced increase in OSA risk — with an 89% increased likelihood compared to women who had not been infected — while men showed a 59% increased risk.
+Women who had COVID-19 may show a particularly pronounced increase in OSA risk compared to men, a finding that aligns with emerging evidence that some post-COVID conditions disproportionately affect women.

 These findings add to the growing understanding that SARS-CoV-2 can cause lasting changes to multiple organ systems, including the respiratory tract, cardiovascular system, and nervous system.
 Obstructive sleep apnea occurs when the upper airway repeatedly collapses during sleep, causing intermittent breathing cessation.
-The condition affects an estimated 936 million adults worldwide and is associated with increased risks of hypertension, cardiovascular disease, stroke, type 2 diabetes, and cognitive decline.
+The condition affects an estimated 936 million adults worldwide, according to a 2019 analysis in The Lancet Respiratory Medicine, and is associated with increased risks of hypertension, cardiovascular disease, stroke, type 2 diabetes, and cognitive decline.

 Why Might COVID-19 Increase Sleep Apnea Risk?